CivicVision/civicopendata/content/posts/volume-10-this-week-in-civic-tech-open-data.md

 This report is sad but very well made.
 It looks at census tracts and their development over time and calculates if they are gentrified and if there is a social displacement happening as well.

-There are a ton of graphics in this report that helps male the point.
+There are a ton of graphics in this report that helps make the point.
-Let's dive a little deeper but I think this should be a separate post.
+Let's dive a little deeper, but I think this should be a separate post.

-The next graphic is a little misleading or does not make a great point.
+The next graphic is a little misleading or does not make an excellent point.
 Bigger cities tend to have more neighborhoods gentrified because they have more census tracts.
 They have identified 1000 census tracts to be gentrified.
-If a census tract has on average a population of 4000 (source) this means that 4,000,000 people or \~1% of the US population are facing or faced gentrification.
+If a census tract has on average a population of 4000 (source), this means that 4,000,000 people or \~1% of the US population are facing or faced gentrification.

 ![](https://res.cloudinary.com/civicvision/image/upload/v1553503380/TWICT/Volume%2010/shifting-neighborhoods-bublle-map.png)

-The have a graph later that would be much better suited for this map: "Cities with high percentages of eligible gentrifying neighborhoods".
+They have a graph later that would be much better suited for this map: "Cities with high percentages of eligible gentrifying neighborhoods."
 And it paints a more nuanced picture.

 ![](https://res.cloudinary.com/civicvision/image/upload/v1553504949/TWICT/Volume%2010/shifting-neighbourhoods-intensity.png)

-The also include an interactive version of their map but "only" for the tracts not the bubble maps.
+They also include an interactive version of their map but "only" for the tracts, not the bubble maps.

 ![](https://res.cloudinary.com/civicvision/image/upload/v1553503385/TWICT/Volume%2010/shifting-neighborhoods-sandiego.png)